jpaulm/drawfbp/README.md

 All Releases from v2.15.10 on require the `math.geom2d` jar file - see below.

-The standard (javax.help) JavaHelp jar file (also available on Maven) has now been included among the DrawFBP assets.
+The standard (javax.help) JavaHelp jar file (also available on Maven) has now been included among the DrawFBP deliverables.

 Description
 -----------